 The National Transportation Institute’s publications are used by insurers, consultants, carriers, shippers and nearly every equity analyst who follow transportation sector stocks.
 We are the truckload industry experts on company driver and owner operator compensation history, changes and benchmarks.
 Our largest subscriber base remains in the transportation sectors for-hire and truckload fleets where we are widely used as a tool for fleet executives to understand the direction and velocity of the Class A CDL market wages and emerging pay strategies.

 Our client base, a Who’s Who of truckload carriers, includes firms such as Werner Enterprises, Covenant, U.S. Xpress, J.B.
 Hunt, Marten Transport, CR England, Heartland Express, Celadon, Ruan Transportation, Quality Distribution, Walmart, Gordon Food Service, Ace Hardware, and Schlumberger.

 Our comprehensive documents utilize over 70 unique attributes to measure and concisely explain a wide variety of driver compensation, accessorial pay, bonuses, benefits and corporate policies from private fleets, public and privately held carriers.
 We cover everything from pay per-mile and hour to 401(k) plans, rider policies and driver down time.

-As a key information resource to the trucking industry, our in-house research analysts and fleet executives collaborate to design, develop and deliver driver pay studies that recipients can call “spot on” and support critical corporate decision making.
+As a key information resource to the trucking industry, our in-house research analysts and fleet executives collaborate to design, develop and deliver driver pay studies that transportation executives can have at their fingertips to support critical corporate decision making.

 Our Leadership Team